wipfli/pgf-encoding/README.md

 python3 glyph_counts.py
 ```

 This should create the file `glyph_counts/devanagari.csv`.
+Depending on the size of the corpus, this step may take multiple days to execute.

 Finally, map glyphs to unicode codepoints with: